1) Under what situations do we need to provide driver’s single room accommodation?

 3) Are the highway tolls, bridge tolls and ferry tolls included in the charter cost?

 The costs of the toll booths located on highways, bridges and ferry terminals are not included in the charter rates.
-We will add these charges to the invoice when the trip is complete.

 (Example: Golden Ears Bridge from Maple Ridge, BC to Langley, and etc)